 I’m not complaining about the slow pace of battles, I think 1914 got battles absolutely right.
 I’m annoyed over how slow it is to get units from Point A to Point B; it should not take Germany 3 turns to reach Alsace.
 Cavalry would help alleviate that a little, and I find it, yes, “monotone” that until T5 at least it’s just infantry, artillery, and the occasional plane slamming each other back and forth.
 It’s not like the use of cavalry at this time was entirely ahistorical, and the fact that you could have large cavalry armies at the start which slowly lessen as their obsolescence becomes apparent would follow what actually happened pretty well.

-Posts made by Auztria
+Latest posts made by Auztria

 RE: Worst part of the game so far